hyunjunian/Poor-Charlie-s-Almanack/en.md

 Another idea that I found important is that maximizing non-egality will often work wonders.
 What do I mean?
 Well, John Wooden of UCLA presented an instructive example when he was the number one basketball coach in the world.
 He said to the bottom five players, “You don’t get to play; you are practice partners.”
 The top seven did almost all the playing.
 Well, the top seven learned more—remember the importance of the learning machine—because they were doing all the playing.
 And when he adopted that non-egalitarian system, Wooden won more games than he had won before.

 I think the game of competitive life often requires maximizing the experience of the people who have the most aptitude and the most determination as learning machines.
 And if you want the very highest reaches of human achievement, that’s where you have to go.
 You do not want to choose a brain surgeon for your child by drawing straws to select one of 50 applicants, all of whom take turns doing procedures.
 You don’t want your airplanes designed in too egalitarian a fashion.
 You don’t want your Berkshire Hathaways run that way either.
 You want to provide a lot of playing time for your best players.

-> You don’t want your airplanes designed in too egalitarian a fashion.
-You don’t want your Berkshire Hathaways run that way either.
->

 I frequently tell the apocryphal story about how Max Planck, after he won the Nobel Prize, went around Germany giving the same standard lecture on the new quantum mechanics.
 Over time, his chauffeur memorized the lecture and said, “Would you mind, Professor Planck, because it’s so boring to stay in our routine, if I gave the lecture in Munich and you just sat in front wearing my chauffeur’s hat?”
 Planck said, “Why not?”
 And the chauffeur got up and gave this long lecture on quantum mechanics, after which a physics professor stood up and asked a perfectly ghastly question.
 The speaker said, “Well, I’m surprised that in an advanced city like Munich I get such an elementary question.
 I’m going to ask my chauffeur to reply.”